grantjenks/python-diskcache/docs/sf-python-2017-meetup-talk.rst

 * Who saw eclipse?
 Awesome, right?

   * Hard to really photograph the experience.
   * This is me, staring up at the sun, blinding myself as I hold my glasses and my phone to take a photo.
 Clearly lousy.

 * Software talks are hard to get right and I can't cover everything related to caching in 20 minutes.
 I hope you've learned something tonight or at least seen something interesting.

 Conclusion
 ----------

-* Windows support mostly "just worked"
+* Windows support mostly "just worked".

-  * SQLite is truly cross-platform
+  * SQLite is truly cross-platform.
-  * Filesystems are a little different
+  * Filesystems are a little different.
-  * AppVeyor was about half as fast as Travis
+  * AppVeyor was about half as fast as Travis.
-  * check() to fix inconsistencies
+  * check() to fix inconsistencies.

-* Caveats
+* Caveats:

+  * NFS and SQLite do not play nice.
-  * Not well suited to queues (want read:write at 10:1 or higher)
+  * Not well suited to queues (want read:write at 10:1 or higher).
-  * NFS and SQLite do not play nice

 * Alternative databases: BerkeleyDB, LMDB, RocksDB, LevelDB, etc.
 * Engage with me on Github, find bugs, complain about performance.
 * If you like the project, star-it on Github and share it with friends.
 * Thanks for letting me share tonight.
 Questions?

+.. _`Python All Things Cached Slides`: http://bit.ly/dc-2017-slides